Cole’s Monument stands in the grounds of the Forthill Park; a beautiful five & a half acre wooded park in Enniskillen.

 The monument was built in the centre of the park in memory of the late General the Hon.
 Sir G. Lowry Cole from 1845-57.

-The monument is open to the public from 1pm-3pm on various days from April 2017, with a guide available to escort visitors up and down the original 108 step staircase.
+The monument is open to the public from 1pm-3pm on the dates specified below, with a guide available to escort visitors up and down the original 108 step staircase.
 The staircase leads to a viewing platform which offers magnificent views of Enniskillen and the surrounding area.

 Please note, maximum group size of 8 people per visit.